Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD simulations: Conclusions and Outlook

+Finally, the dependence of the plasma dynamics onto the pellet injection velocity has been studied and it is found that the injection velocity plays an important role in the plasma dynamics.
+The lag-time analysis on the slower pellets injections (300 m/s) has been performed with the large pellet ($1.5 \times 10^{20}$D).
+It is observed that the slow injection velocity shows the transition from no-ELM to ELM triggering in earlier time.
 The dependence of the injection velocity of $1.5 \times 10^{20}$D pellets injected at 8 ms has been investigated for 560 m/s, 300 m/s and 240 m/s.
 In case of high speed injection velocity of the pellet, the magnetic energies show stronger growth with respect to the cases of slow injection velocity.
 This is due to the deeper penetration of the pellet in the plasma (the amplitude of the perturbation is larger for higher $v_\mathrm{p}$).
 When the pellet injection is fast, the pellet rapidly reaches the inside of the pedestal where the plasma temperature is high.
 With the local high temperature, the pellet ablates quickly and creates a large density perturbation near the pedestal top, which excites the MHD modes causing the ELM crash.
 A velocity scan for a smaller pellet ($0.8 \times 10^{20}$D atoms) injected at 14 ms shows that with an injection velocity 800 m/s, the pellet reaches to the flux surface of $q=3$ and $q=2$ ($\Psi_N \approx 0.72$ and 0.51, respectively).
 This pellet reaching the core, does not only trigger an ELM crash, but also produces a large enough perturbation for giving rise to the growth of a $2/1$ neoclassical tearing mode at the $q=2$ rational surface.
 The energy loss caused by pellet-triggered ELMs observes a non-monotonic dependency to the injection velocity (with all other pellet parameters kept constant).
 It is important to note that pellet size and velocity can typically not be modified independently in the experiment.
 Larger pellets are injected with lower velocities.
 Consequently, the two effects observed in our simulation would cancel to some extent in experiments: large pellets trigger easier, but the slower injection velocity acts in the opposite direction.